We are deeply sorry for your loss - the staff at Greenwood Funeral Home

 Click here to view a webcast of the service on 8/21/2021 at 01:15 PM, Central Standard Time.

-To plant a tree in memory of Luel McGhee Lodato, please click here.
+To plant a beautiful memorial tree in memory of Luel McGhee Lodato, please visit our Tree Store.